daisy20170101/ExaSeis_postprocessing/README.md

 (create a fault_out.csv file containing arrival time for each points on the fault)

-### Plot contour of arrival time and make a comparison with SCEC benchmark
+### Plot rupture contours and make a comparison with SCEC benchmark
 $$ python PltContour.py

 (create a plot for comparison of contour plot.
 WaveQLab contour data is written in contour/waveq_conf.data.
 Please change the x- and y-range accordingly to the coorodinates in ExaSeis)